-Videos have become an essential marketing tool for businesses in 2017!
+Videos have become an essential marketing tool for businesses!
 If you are not using videos to connect and communicate with your audience – start now!

 As users scroll through their social media feeds and browse websites, images alone are not always enough to grab the viewers attention, and sustain it.